rydmike/adaptive_theme_demo/README.md

 The intent is to make this readme into an article, describing the setup and how to achieve the adaptive theming in the demo.
 It will also explain some of the made choices and how they affect the app's look and feel.

-## Design Color Tokens
+## Design Tokens

-Typically, in a custom branded app, we have one or two brand colors that must be present in our app's colors to some extend.
-In some cases we may have an entire palette of colors that are part of the brand or desired ambiance of the app.
+Typically, in a custom branded app, we have one or two brand colors that must be present in our app's colors to some extent.
+In some cases, we may have an entire palette of colors that are part of the brand or desired ambiance of the app.

 In this fictive example, we will use a palette of nine colors that create the brand and ambiance for a Deli, that has Avocado as their signature ingredient.
 The colors are shown below.